 This microphone uses Ambisonics, a multiple channel recording technique which lets users record sound coming from all directions with the recording device staying at a single place.

 Unfortunately, we couldn’t find any ASMR artist who’s currently using this Sennheiser microphone.
-This lack of current users in the community is most likely because the Sennheiser AMBEO VR has just been launched last year.
+This lack of current users in the community is most likely because the Sennheiser AMBEO VR has just been launched recently.
 Anyway, if you want to hear the spatial audio that the AMBEO VR microphone can record, check out this video.
 Be sure to skip to the 3:30 mark to hear the recording.

 While it has been praised for its advanced technology and amazing sound quality, the Sennheiser AMBEO VR microphone falls short when it comes to noise performance.
 A self-noise of 15 dBA or below is usually preferred when choosing a microphone to use for ASMR.
 The Sennheiser has a self-noise of 18 dBA.
 Still relatively quiet, but not as quiet as we’d like it to be.